airlabitu/door_sign/README.md

 # Guide for setting up automation
-To run a Processing sketch automatically when a Raspberry Pi boots up, you can set up a system service or modify the autostart settings.
+To run a Processing sketch automatically when a Raspberry Pi boots up, you can set up a system service (option 1) or modify the autostart settings (option 2).
 Here’s how you can do it:

+---
+Both methods should work depending on whether you're using the Raspberry Pi in a headless mode (Option 1) or with a GUI (Option 2).
+---

 ## Option 1: Using `systemd` to create a service
 `systemd` is the system and service manager for Linux.
 You can create a custom service to run your Processing sketch at boot.